hendrik-eilts/XAI-EEGNet/readme.md

-# Bridging the Gap: Explainable AI Insights Into EEGNet Classification and Its Alignment to Neural Correlates
+# Explainable AI Insights Into EEG Classification and Its Alignment to Neural Correlates

 ## What is it about?